Skip to main content

 The Physiology of Heat Exposure a Training Session for Your Blood Vessels

 When you step into a sauna, you are intentionally exposing your body to thermal stress.
 Your system immediately initiates a series of physiological responses to manage this heat and maintain a stable internal temperature.
-The most apparent of these is sweating, but beneath the surface, your is undergoing a significant workout.
+The most apparent of these is sweating, but beneath the surface, your cardiovascular system is undergoing a significant workout.

 Your heart rate increases to a level comparable to moderate-intensity physical exercise, pumping more blood to the skin’s surface to dissipate heat.
 This process increases cardiac output, the amount of blood your heart pumps per minute.
 Simultaneously, your blood vessels dilate, or widen, in a process called peripheral vasodilation.